Concepts

 site_scoped boolean A section might have the same content all over the site, like a menu or a footer for instance.
 False by default.

-singleton boolean Indicate if there should be one single instance of this section in a page.
+singleton boolean If true, only one instance of this section may appear on a page.
 False by default.

-viewport_fixed_position boolean If the sections has a fixed position in the page (ie.: position: fixed), the editor will adjust the position of the highlighted action bar in consequence.
+viewport_fixed_position boolean If the section uses position: fixed in the page, the editor adjusts the highlighted action bar accordingly.

 insert_button boolean Display or not the insert section icon at the bottom of the section.
 By default, true.